Saginaw Valley State University: History

-Beginnings

 In 1955, civic leaders in the Saginaw Valley region met to discuss prospects for a local institution of higher education.
 The next year, a committee of 300 recommended a two-year community college which would expand to a four-year college.
 The two-year college, Delta, was approved by voters in 1958 and opened in 1961.

 Saginaw Valley College

 Articles of incorporation for what would become Saginaw Valley College (originally called Delta Senior University) were drawn up in 1963, and the state granted a charter to SVC as a private, four-year liberal arts institution.
-Dr. Samuel D. Marble, the president of Delta College, was appointed president of SVC in 1964.
+Samuel D. Marble, the president of Delta College, was appointed president of SVC in 1964.
 After holding both presidencies for four months, he resigned from Delta.
 The first class of 119 students completed two years at Delta and transferred to SVC.
 The first commencement ceremony was held in 1966 at a Midland church for a graduating class of ten.
 A site for a permanent SVC campus (the college was operating out of Delta's basement) was chosen in Kochville Township in 1966 and classes were moved to a building on that site the next year.
 Ground was broken for what would become Wickes Hall in the late summer.
 Saginaw Valley College received full accreditation by the North Central Association in April 1970.
 The college's athletic teams were named the Redbirds, shortly thereafter changed to Cardinals after two coaches spotted a kitchen decoration with a cardinal on it at a golf tournament in Kentucky.
 In 1972, the Cardinals became a charter member of the Great Lakes Intercollegiate Athletic Conference, and in 1974 Frank "Muddy" Waters was hired as the college's first football coach.